Improving inhaler use for arthritis patients during summer research project

 After graduating I hope to complete my pre-registration year in a hospital and eventually be able to get involved in more research.

+This project was funded by the Bath Institute for Rheumatic Diseases.
 The results of Yasmin’s work will help to ensure that patients are given an inhaler they can use first time.